Todo sobre el Art Nouveau

 Poster International Exhibition of Modern Decorative Art

 It was also known as Modernismo in Spanish, Modernismo in Catalan, and Stile Floreale (floral style) or Stile Liberty in Italy, the latter after Arthur Liberty's fabric store in London, which helped popularize the style.
-In France it was commonly called Style Moderne and occasionally Style Guimard after its most famous practitioner there, the architect Hector Guimard, while in the Netherlands it is often called Nieuwe Kunst (New Art).
+In France it was commonly called Style Moderne and occasionally Style Guimard after its most famous practitioner there, the architect Hector Guimard, while in the Netherlands it is usually called Nieuwe Kunst (New Art).

 Art Nouveau: concepts, styles and trends

 But this trend was by no means limited to Germany.
 English illustrator Aubrey Beardsley, perhaps the most controversial Art Nouveau figure for his combination of the erotic and the macabre, created a number of posters in his brief career that employed graceful, rhythmic lines.
-Beardsley's highly decorative prints, such as The Peacock Skirt (1894), were both decadent and simple, and represent the most direct link we can identify between Art Nouveau and Japonisme/Ukiyo-e prints.
+Beardsley's highly decorative prints, such as The Peacock Skirt (1894), were both decadent and simple, and represent the most direct link we can identify between Art Nouveau and Japonism / Ukiyo-e prints.

 In addition to graphic and visual arts, any serious discussion of Art Nouveau must consider architecture and the great influence it had on European culture.
-In urban centers like Paris, Brussels, Glasgow, Turin, Barcelona, Antwerp, and Vienna, as well as smaller cities like Nancy and Darmstadt, along with Eastern European places like Riga, Prague, and Budapest, Art Nouveau architecture prevailed. greatly, both in size and appearance, and is still visible today in structures as varied as small townhouses to large institutional and commercial buildings.
+In urban centers like Paris, Brussels, Glasgow, Turin, Barcelona, Antwerp, and Vienna, as well as smaller cities like Nancy and Darmstadt, along with Eastern European locations like Riga, Prague, and Budapest, Art Nouveau architecture prevailed. greatly, both in size and appearance, and is still visible today in structures as varied as small townhouses to large institutional and commercial buildings.
 Especially in architecture, Art Nouveau was exhibited in a wide variety of languages.

-Casa Batllo – Barcelona - Art Nouveau
+Casa Batlló - Barcelona - Art Nouveau

-Casa Batllo – Barcelona - Art Nouveau
+Casa Batlló - Barcelona - Art Nouveau

 Chicago Stock Exchange - Art Nouveau